Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Portable Jump Start Battery – Jump your own car with this heavy duty portable battery with jumper cables.
 I’ve used this personally to jump my 8-cylinder SUV, worked like a charm and did it by myself.

 - Dash Cam – Our family was in an accident just off-campus in the Fall of 2023.
 A college freshman caused a 3-car collision, and we were thankful for video of the situation to clear up any doubts of fault.
 Young (and older) drivers should consider dash cams to protect themselves from misplaced blame as well as proof of any incidents that may occur when the student is away from the car (parking monitor function).
+This is another dash cam option to consider as well.

 What Is Not On This List?